ES0R/mlops_project/reports/README.md

 >
 > Answer:

-We used the transformers framework by Hugging Face to implement the ViT architecture in our project.
-This framework allowed us to use pre-trained models as well as providing the ability to fine-tune them.
-We used transformers in hope of achieving more state-of-the-art results.
+We used the timm framework by Hugging Face to implement the ViT architecture in our project.
+This framework allowed us to use pre-trained models as well as provide the ability to fine-tune them.
+This was used to establish a state-of-the-art model for comparison with the custom model that we developed.
+Using timm made it easy to import pre-trained models which minimizes time spent on creating your own deep learning from scratch which allows time to be spent otherwise.

 ## Coding environment